 |Process node||TSMC 5nm (GCD), TSMC 6nm (MCD)||TSMC 5nm (GCD), TSMC 6nm (MCD)|

 Essentially, the 7900 XTX has the full Navi 31 GPU with all the bells and whistles, while the 7900 XT is slightly cut down.
-The XT model has 84 of the 96 Compute Units (or CU) that Navi 31 has to offer, a clock speed of 2GHz as opposed to the 2.3GHz on the XTX, 20GB instead of 24GB GDDR6, and a little less Infinity Cache.
+The XT model has 84 of the 96 Compute Units (or CUs) that Navi 31 has to offer, a clock speed of 2GHz as opposed to the 2.3GHz on the XTX, and 20GB of memory instead of 24GB GDDR6.

-The TDP for the 7900 XT is also a little lower, of course, as is the clock speed.
-Overall, both GPUs are quite similar — the only real difference will be performance.
+The Total Board Power (TBP) for the 7900 XT is also a little lower, of course, as is the clock speed.
+Overall, both GPUs are quite similar — the only real difference lies in the performance.

 The 7900 XT and 7900 XTX are both powered by the new RDNA 3 architecture, which is radically different from RDNA 2, the architecture inside of RX 6000-series GPUs.
 The two GPUs share the same architecture, but it’s worth exploring when considering AMD’s latest and greatest.